The Original Creation was very Different from our Present World

 starts with the human heart, with you and me.
 It was to make this

 new creation possible that Christ died on the cross, reconciling

 all things to himself 2000 years ago.
 If you have not already

 done so, won't you open your heart to the Creator of the universe

 and allow Him to make you new?
 It won't be long until God makes

 all things new---don't be left out!

-* The Greek NT word stoicheion seems to refer to the atomic elements, or to smaller basic units out of which matter is built, in such passages as 2 Peter 3:10, 12.
+* The Greek NT word stoicheion can refer to the atomic elements, or to smaller basic units out of which matter is built, in such passages as 2 Peter 3:10, 12.